pvico/RX-Dual-Power/README.md

 ##

-<sub><sup id="note10">10</sup> A stack of 8 round magnets of size 12x5mm will be detected when it is about 3cm (1 1/4") from the sensor.
-Be very careful when adding magnets to the stack: the pull force is very strong and they break really easily.</sub><br/>
-<sub><sup id="note11">11</sup> If this is inconvenient due to the PCB location in the model, you still have the option of disconnecting **both** power sources from the PCB.</sub><br/>
-<sub><sup id="note12a">12a</sup> When powered off, the very small remaining current will be drawn from the highest voltage source.
-As an example, for an electric model using the ESC's BEC and the BEC voltage is lower than the backup battery, then the RX Dual Power will draw this current from the STBY PWR battery.
-The main power drive battery, if remaining connected, will only provide the *quiescent current* of the ESC and its associated BEC (probably a few micro-amps as well).
-Even if the STBY PWR battery is very small (300mAh) and it provides the power off current, it should last the whole flight session and probably the following day as well *provided there was never a condition where it was used in flight*</sub>
-<sub><sup id="note13">13</sup> Listed in order of priority.
-For example, if both MAIN PWR and STBY PWR are LOW or DISCONNECTED (CRITICAL condition), LED1 and LED2 will both blink fast whichever source is powering the model.</sub>
 <sub><sup id="note50">50</sup> By setting the CTL2 line to HIGH and releasing the CTL1 line (MCU pin set to high impedance).</sub><br/>
 <sub><sup id="note40">40</sup>The HT7533 voltage regulator delivering the 3.3V supply to the STM32 MCU is powered by this voltage less a diode drop.
 If the available voltage drops below 5V, the MCU VDD supply will gradually become unregulated but will initially remain at 3.3V.
 When the available voltage drops below about 4V, the MCU VDD will drop below 3.3V and the power source voltage measurements will become invalid.
 Anyway, well before this happens, the MCU will have switched to strategy #2 and whichever power source has the highest voltage will power the receiver and servos.
 When the available voltage drops below about 2.5V, the MCU will shut down and the LTC4412's behaviour is uncertain but most receivers and servos will have failed before reaching that voltage.</sub><br/>
 <sub><sup id="note70">70</sup> The MCU releases the CTL2 line and sets the CTL1 line to HIGH, forcing MAIN PWR off.
 Note that we have to do this instead of applying strategy #2 because MAIN PWR below its minimum voltage can still be above the STBY PWR voltage: consider the case of a discharged LIPO 2S as MAIN PWR (< 7.2V) and a fully charged LIFE 2S (7V) or NIMH 4S (5.4V) as STBY PWR .</sub><br/>